AckerlyXu/heima/articles/vpn-gateway/virtual-networks-configure-vnet-to-vnet-connection.md

 ---
-title: Connect an Azure virtual network to another VNet: Classic | Azure
+title: 'Connect an Azure virtual network to another VNet: Classic | Azure'
 description: How to connect Azure virtual networks together using PowerShell and the Azure Classic Management Portal.
 services: vpn-gateway
 documentationcenter: na